ethanmock/UniPMT/README.md

 # UniPMT
-The code for the model UniPMT proposed in the paper: UniPMT: A Unified Deep Framework for Peptide, MHC, and TCR Binding Prediction
+The code and datasets for the model UniPMT proposed in the paper: UniPMT: A Unified Deep Framework for Peptide, MHC, and TCR Binding Prediction

 ## To run the code: